Parking & Transportation Information

 All parking lots and sections of parking lots are designated for specific permits.
 You must park in a lot that is designated for the type of permit you are issued.
 A complete list of parking areas is available at the University Police Department Headquarters.

 Unless otherwise posted, University parking regulations are in effect all year, including periods when classes are not in session.
 These regulations are enforced 24 hours a day; parking permits are required at all times.
 Faculty and staff parking areas are monitored all year round.
-Students with a University Ridge hangtag are required to park at the University Ridge Apartments with this exception: DURING WEEK NIGHTS from 5pm to 2am and on the WEEKENDS from Friday 5pm to 2am Sunday night (Monday morning), students may park in the commuter LOT 38 behind Kemp Library ONLY.
+Students with a University Ridge hangtag are required to park at the University Ridge Apartments with this exception: DURING WEEK NIGHTS from 3:30 PM to 2:00 AM and on the WEEKENDS from Friday 3:30 PM to 2:00 AM Sunday night (Monday morning), students may park in any commuter LOT.

 A complete list of all parking regulations is available at the University Police Department.
 Remember to arrive for class early and if you are arriving for a class after 9:00 AM you should go directly to one of the lots further out from the middle of campus.